mbrahe/random-triangles/README.md

 Random triangle art in pico-8

-Uses a super simple super slow recursive algorithm to draw a bunch of colored triangles.
-This is very fun to look at!
-It's even more fun than watching triangles instaneously appear.
-Maybe seeing each triangle slowly assemble builds some emotional attachment in your mind as you stare at them?
-Try it out!
+The other night while I was half asleep in bed I came up with a dumb super slow triforce algorithm to recursively color triangles.
+It's pretty neat to look at!
+[Check it out](https://mbrahe.github.io/random-triangles-demo/)